pg-support/supt-km/docs/index.md

 SR (Personal Reason)-> Retrieve
 DOA/RMA -> No need to retrieve

+**Creating a JIRA request is still necessary to record our post-sale report.**

 For US cases (Aftership), please create a request on JIRA and remind Vix not issue a label.
 <br>
 #### 2024/2/7